atalargo/json-schema/docs/1.x/filters.md

 ## Creating filters

-A filter is class implementing `Opis\JsonSchema\IFilter` interface.
+A filter is an object of a class implementing `Opis\JsonSchema\IFilter` interface.
 The `validate` method receives two arguments
 - $value: the current value to validate
 - $args: an associative array of variables